alekseyl/mini-apivore/README.md

 #mini_apivore_helper.rb
 require 'mini_apivore'

-# this is simple intermediate class for apivore tes classes
+# this is simple intermediate class for apivore test classes
 class MiniApivoreTest < ActionDispatch::IntegrationTest
   include Devise::Test::IntegrationHelpers
   include MiniApivore
+  # initialize schema from local file
+  init_swagger('apidocs.json')

   # swagger checker initialized once per class, but since we using one definition
   # for all we can just redefine original swagger_checker